vagrawal/gsoc-progress/vagrawal/progress.md

 # 11 July

 Moved forward in packaging the code, will commit tomorrow.
 Also read many papers.
 Will also start running few experiments tomorrow.

+# 12 July

+Fixed many hanging pieces.
+Code quality is not very good now, but things seeems to work.
+Finally got LM to work completely, as I left it in a partially working state for quite some time.
+Commiting a fairly big update, which also includes many utilities for making FST in the format we need it.